Healthy Holidays annual report

 Physical activity

-100% of our providers met the Framework Standard.
+100% of our providers met the framework standard.

-Here in Leeds 100% of our providers met the Framework Standard of children and young people engaging in 60 minutes of physical activity during the Healthy Holidays session and all were assessed as either ‘Good’ or ‘Excellent’ in this area.
+In Leeds 100% of our providers met the Framework Standard of children and young people engaging in 60 minutes of physical activity during the Healthy Holidays session and all were assessed as either ‘Good’ or ‘Excellent’ in this area.
 Again, the types of activities on offer were broad, ranging from traditional football and multi-sports based camps to dance based workshops and activity centre assault courses.
 We continued to encourage off site trips as part of Healthy Holiday provision and this promoted participation in activities such as ice skating, roller blading and high ropes.
 We continued to invest in ‘Swimming Catch Up’ sessions for children and young people who may have missed out on lessons due to previous Covid restrictions or who have otherwise low attainment in respect of this lifesaving skill.
 Providers worked hard to ensure sessions, especially in relation to physical activity, were accessible and tailored to the children and young people they were working with.
 For example, one provider worked with Active Leeds to secure dedicated swimming for young people in need of the tuition but who would not have attended a session with younger children.

 Nutritional education